Study: Common Steroids Are Effective Treatment In COVID-19 Patients

-A new study published in the American Medical Journal found that inexpensive, widely available steroids can reduce the risk of death in critically-ill COVID-19 patients by 20 percent.
+A new study published in the Journal of the American Medical Association found that inexpensive, widely available steroids can reduce the risk of death in critically-ill COVID-19 patients by 20 percent.

 An analysis of seven randomized clinical trials around the world found low doses of steroids – like hydro-cortisone – improved survival rates regardless of age, gender, or how long a person was sick.
 The studies looked at three steroids in over 1,700 patients.

-Note: Correction: A previous version of this story incorrectly attributed the journal the study was published in.
-This story has been updated.